alaguna95/OrderKata/readme.md

 #### TaskGenerateCsv

 **Description**: This task generates a csv with the processed orders.
-And logs with the resumes required.
+And logs with the required resumes.

 ```sh
 mvn spring-boot:run -Dspring-boot.run.arguments="generateCsv"